tiagobsbraga/iOS-Swift/README.md

  - Custom Operators
  - Precedence and Associativity for Custom Infix Operators

+### Date and Time

+ - Creating Date Objects
+ - Test Equal Dates
+ - Test Earlier Date
+ - Test Later Date
+ - Test if the difference is less than 60 seconds
+ - Calendar Basics
+ - Create a Date from Components
+ - Extracting Components from Date
+ - Converting from One Calendar to Another
+ - Adding Components to a Date
+ - Getting the difference between two dates
+ - Creating Time Zones
+ - Changing Time Zone
+ - Daylight Saving Time
+ - Date Formatter

 ### Notification Center

  - Adding and Removing Observer for a Notification